Information for Patients

 Many adult survivors of childhood cancer feel fertility preservation and the ability to have a future family are important.

-Understanding there may be fertility preservation options available and referring children and their parents in a timely manner to reproductive specialists can improve their future quality of life.
+Understanding there may be fertility preservation options available and having your child see a reproductive specialist in a timely manner can improve their future quality of life.

-- Cancer and cancer treatment may affect your child’s fertility.
+- Cancer and cancer treatment may affect my child’s fertility.

-- There are options to try to preserve your child’s fertility before he/she begins cancer treatment (see figure to right).
+- What are the options to try to preserve my child’s fertility before he/she begins cancer treatment (see figure below).

-- I can refer you to a fertility preservation specialist if you would like to discuss your child’s options further.
+- Can you refer us to a fertility preservation specialist to discuss my child’s options further?

 - The following diagram gives a brief description of fertility preservation options available to children diagnosed with cancer before and after treatment.

-- There are several resources listed on the reverse that can help you and your patients locate a fertility preservation specialist to discuss tissue banking.
+- There are several resources listed on the reverse that can help you locate a fertility preservation specialist to discuss your child’s options.

 b Experimental—only performed as part of a clinical study approved by an IRB.